October Festivals Celebrated In India

-Ramnagar is about to 8 km away from the Varanasi and it has its world-famous Ramlila which got a UNESCO certificate of heritage because of its strong cultural moorings.
+Ramnagar is about 8 km away from Varanasi and it has its world-famous Ramlila which got a UNESCO certificate of heritage because of its strong cultural moorings.
 In Varanasi, the local folks celebrate the return of Rama to Ayodhya by way of the Ramnagar ki Ramleela.
 Ramnagar is the perfect place to partake in the visual delights of this ancient dance-drama of India.
 It is a 31-day festival which portrays the story of Ram in a unique way, this Ramlila is being played for the past 233 years in the Ramnagar Fort of Varanasi.

 When: 1st September – 2nd October 2020

 What is Special: Whole Varanasi turns into one big stage where the story of Ram unfolds in 31-days of this festival.

 Bathukamma is the ‘Festival of Flowers‘ celebrated for nine days during Durga Navratri.
 It represents the cultural spirit of Telangana, in Telugu ‘Bathukamma’ means ‘Mother Goddess come Alive’.
 The festival is declared as a State festival and is an integral part of culture and heritage, and symbolizes family relationships.